elasticrash/RaytraceJs/README.md

 # NodeJs RayTracer
-a simple Ray Tracer ported from the following c++ tutorial https://github.com/petershirley/raytracinginoneweekend
+a simple Ray Tracer in NodeJs, ported from the following c++ tutorial :

+https://github.com/petershirley/raytracinginoneweekend

 # output